2015 Houston Texans season: Game notes

 Offensive tackle Duane Brown left the game late in the 1st quarter with a left knee injury.
 Brown was carted off the field, quickly being ruled out for the remainder of the game.
-With the win, the Texans clinched their 3rd AFC South title and gained their 3rd trip to the postseason.

 Postseason

 AFC Wild Card Playoffs: vs. (5) Kansas City Chiefs

 The Chiefs received the opening kickoff, with Knile Davis returning it 106 yards for a touchdown.
 With Cairo Santos making the extra point, Kansas City took a 7–0 lead.
 On the Texans' second drive, a Brian Hoyer pass was intercepted by Eric Berry.
 Two plays later, Chiefs quarterback Alex Smith threw an interception that was picked off by linebacker Brian Cushing, Cushing's first pick since week 1 of the 2013 season.
 Houston came up empty off of the Kansas City turnover, as Hoyer lost control of the ball on a 3rd down play in Chiefs' territory, fumbling it with Dontari Poe recovering for Kansas City.
 The Chiefs scored 3 off of the Hoyer fumble, with Cairo Santos making a 49-yard field goal to put Kansas City up 10–0 early in the 2nd.
 Santos later made another 49-yard field goal to extend the Chiefs' lead to 13–0.
 Houston found the redzone of Kansas City for the first time with a 49-yard run from Alfred Blue.
 This was short lived as Hoyer threw another interception on 3rd and goal, with Josh Mauga getting the pick.
 Houston got the ball back, but Hoyer threw another interception on the play following the 2 minute warning, with Marcus Peters on the pick.
 The Chiefs led 13–0 at the half, with Brian Hoyer turning it over 4 times in the first half with fans booing him going into the locker room.

 Houston made it into Kansas City territory coming out of the locker room, but came up short on the drive, having to settle for another punt from Shane Lechler.
 J. J. Watt almost sacked Smith on the next play, who took off for a 63-yard run that was called back due to offensive holding.
 The Chiefs got their first offensive touchdown of the day with Smith connecting to Chris Conley for a 9-yard touchdown pass; with Santos making the extra point, Kansas City extended their lead to 20–0.
 The Chiefs extended their lead once again with a 9-yard rush from Spencer Ware early in the 4th quarter.
 Hoyer fumbled the ball once again in the Chiefs' territory on 4th and 7, recovering it only to be tackled for a turnover on downs.
 The Texans suffered both their first Wild Card loss and home shutout loss in franchise history, falling to the Chiefs 0–30.